Wide Awake (Katy Perry song): Composition

 "Wide Awake" is a midtempo dance-pop ballad.
-"Wide Awake" has a relatively rare pop song chord construction: it uses a single 4-chord progression (Gm7-Bb9-F-C) which repeats throughout the entire length of the song and never changes (another example of a non-changing 4-chord progression song is U2's "With or Without You").
-Written in the key of F major, the song has a tempo of 80 beats per minute.
-Perry's vocals on the song span from the low-note of C4 to the high-note of D5.
+Sheet music for "Wide Awake" is set in the key of F major with a moderately fast tempo.
+The vocals span from C4 to D5.

 "Wide Awake" is lyrically about the reality of a break up and moving on, which many have believed to have been written about Perry's ex-husband, Russell Brand, since it was written and recorded after the divorce.
 Byron Flitsch from MTV stated that the downtempo melody of the song "highlights the song's introspective lyrics".
 Robbie Daw of Idolator described the song's lyrics as "universally relatable".
 Perry's Christian upbringing is also prominent on "Wide Awake", which references the concept of being born-again.

 Critical reception

 Jody Rosen from Rolling Stone awarded "Wide Awake" three and a half stars out of five.
 He praised the song's composition, provided by Dr. Luke, Max Martin, and Bonnie McKee, and also felt it was, musically, a more comfortable side for Perry than "Part of Me".
 Robert Copsey from Digital Spy commented that the song sees Perry in "reflective mode", and gave it four stars out of five.
 However, in an album review for Teenage Dream: The Complete Confection, Melissa Maerz from Entertainment Weekly was more critical of the song, deeming it a "weepie" and a "kind of bummer", along with "Part of Me".
 In their list of "The 10 Best Guilty Pleasure Songs of 2012", Ernest Baker and Lauren Nostro from Complex listed "Wide Awake" at number 8, describing its beat as "sparse and contemplative", while describing it as Perry's 808s & Heartbreak in "one succinct take".

 "Wide Awake" was nominated for the Grammy Award for Best Pop Solo Performance at the 55th Annual Grammy Awards but lost to the live version of "Set Fire to the Rain" by Adele.